davidemaser/generator/README.md

 -> Double braces

-These tags (from hereon in we'll call them generator tags) are the building blocks of generator template tags.
+These tags (hereon in referred to as generator tags) are the building blocks of generator template tags.
 They are essentially placeholders for inline elements such as class, id, attributes, styles, values, etc...
 Not all template objects inherit the same template tags.
 Below is a list of currently supported generator tags.

 - gen.id [string-generated]: builds a unique id for EACH generator object
 - gen.type [string-generated] : displays the generator object type (useful for styling and scripted animations)